-1.2 Paragraph 162 of the NPPF states that
+- 1.3 Paragraph 162 of the NPPF states that

-Local planning authorities should work with other authorities and providers to:

-- assess the quality and capacity of infrastructure for transport, water supply, wastewater and its treatment, energy (including heat), telecommunications, utilities, waste, health, social care, education, flood risk and coastal change management, and its ability to meet forecast demands; and - take account of the need for strategic infrastructure including nationally significant infrastructure within their areas. - 1.3 The IDP forms part of the evidence base which underpins the SAPP and is submitted for Examination alongside it.
+Local planning authorities should work with other authorities and providers to: - assess the quality and capacity of infrastructure for transport, water supply, wastewater and its treatment, energy (including heat), telecommunications, utilities, waste, health, social care, education, flood risk and coastal change management, and its ability to meet forecast demands; and - take account of the need for strategic infrastructure including nationally significant infrastructure within their areas. - 1.4 The IDP forms part of the evidence base which underpins the emerging PLAN Selby and will be submitted for Examination alongside it.
 The IDP includes information on who will provide the infrastructure and when it will be provided.
-The IDP includes information on - Needs and cost - Funding sources - Responsibility for delivery - The specific infrastructure requirements of sites allocated for development in the SAPP - 1.4 The IDP also supports the Community Infrastructure Levy (CIL).
-For this purpose, the IDP is intended to demonstrate that there is a need for a wide variety of infrastructure improvements it is not intended to form the Regulation 123 List, nor be exhaustive. - 1.5 Due to the budgeting processes of different agencies whose projects are relevant to the Core Strategy, less information about future projects may be available than would be desired, especially for projects that are planned to take place after the first five years of the plan.
-The plan should make proper provision for such uncertainty where it can be demonstrated that there is a reasonable prospect of provision. - 1.6 The Council is committed to communicating on a regular basis with stakeholders and infrastructure providers through formal consultation, meetings and correspondence.
+The IDP includes information on: - Needs and cost - Funding sources - Responsibility for delivery - The specific infrastructure requirements of sites allocated for development in PLAN Selby - 1.5 The IDP also supports the Community Infrastructure Levy (CIL).
+For this purpose, the IDP is intended to demonstrate that there is a need for a wide variety of infrastructure improvements - it is not intended to form the Regulation 123 List, nor be exhaustive.
+For more information on CIL, see www.selby.gov.uk/cil

+- 1.6 Due to the budgeting processes of different agencies whose projects are relevant to the Core Strategy, less information about future projects may be available than would be desired, especially for projects that are planned to take place after the first five years of the plan.
+The plan should make proper provision for such uncertainty where it can be demonstrated that there is a reasonable prospect of provision. - 1.7 The Council is committed to communicating on a regular basis with stakeholders and infrastructure providers through formal consultation, meetings and correspondence.
 Stakeholders and infrastructure providers are kept informed of the progress of new policy documents and of proposals that may impact on their service, together with being involved in master planning exercises for sites where appropriate.